laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/frontend-fundamentals/week-3/day-2/lecture-materials/intro-to-javascript-objects.md

 - The other way to access, add, update and delete properties is by using **square bracket notation**

-- We use _square bracket notation_ instead of _dot notation_ when at the time you're writing the code, you don't know which property needs to be accessed
+- Use _square bracket notation_ instead of _dot notation_ when you don't know which property needs to be accessed, at the time you're writing the code.

-- In other words, we use _square brackets_ to access properties _dynamically_ during runtime
+- In other words, we use _square brackets_ to access properties _dynamically_ during runtime.

 > Less common is to have to resort to using _square brackets_ to access properties when the key name contains a space.